AlperShal/FastLED-Firebase-Project/README.md

  - Purple - Purple Color
  - Study - It is my personal mode.
 First 20 leds in the strip lits up white colored.
  - Rainbow - Floating colors.

- If it is not true: Change <#define COLOR_ORDER GRB> to what it should be.
-(Ex: RGB, RBG, GBR, BRG, BGR) The End
+The End

 ---